Navy review cites failings in Bonhomme Richard fire

 “The interior of the ship’s superstructure, made of aluminum, melted completely in such heat, converting into molten metal that flowed into the spaces below,” according to the report. “

-The chairman of the House Armed Services Subcommittee on Readiness wants an investigation into the fire apart from the Navy’s own internal review.
-Rep. John Garamendi, California Democrat, said the loss of the Bonhomme Richard was completely unavoidable.
+The chairman of the House Armed Services Subcommittee on Readiness wants an investigation into the fire apart from the Navy‘s own internal review.
+Rep. John Garamendi, California Democrat, said the loss of the Bonhomme Richard was completely avoidable.

 “Although the blaze was started by a disgusting act of arson, this was a manageable fire that consumed a multi-billion dollar asset due to a systemic failure and disregard for basic safety protocol,” Mr. Garamendi said.
 “Once again, an unavoidable military mishap occurred because of a low level of readiness, multiple training issues, and failures at all levels of command.”